 An owner requires an immigrant family to submit more requirements because they have a foreign accent and were born in a different country.
 Such requirements are not being asked of other applicants.
 This is housing discrimination based on national origin.

 A landlord refuses to rent to an unmarried couple, stating that they only rent to married couples because they believe it leads to more stable living situations.
 This is discrimination based on marital status and in violation of the Rhode Island Fair Housing laws.

 9. Military Status

-A landlord denies a member of active service, claiming that the tenant’s military duties may cause disruptions to the property.
+A landlord denies a member of active service, claiming that the tenant’s military duties may cause disruptions to the rental.
 This is discrimination based on military status.

 10. Lawful Source of Income

-A property owner refuses to rent to a tenant who receives housing vouchers or other forms of public assistance to pay rent, even though they have a steady income.
+A landlord refuses to rent to a tenant who receives housing vouchers or other forms of public assistance to pay rent, even though they have a steady income.
 This is discrimination based on the lawful source of income.

 11. Housing Status

-A property owner refuses to rent to an individual who is homeless and looking for housing, assuming they will be a problematic tenant due to their housing status.
+A housing provider refuses to rent to a person who is homeless and looking for housing, assuming they will be a problematic resident due to their housing status.
 This is discrimination based on housing status.

 A landlord disapproved the application of an older couple, stating that they prefer to rent to younger tenants because they believe they will take better care of the property.
 This is discrimination based on age.